leroi-marketing/sql-runner/README.md

 runner --deps
 ```

+An alias for the `runner` command is `sqlrunner`, for legacy purposes.

+Using `run_sql` will run in interactive mode. `run_sql /path/to/config.json`

 The supported databases are Redshift, Snowflake and Postgres.

 ### Installation

+SQL-Runner has the following optional dependencies that have to be mentioned when needed, during the installation process with pip:
+* `azuredwh` - for work with Azure SQL Data Warehouse
+* `snowflake` - for working with Snowflake DB
+* `redshift` - for working with AWS Redshift
+* `s3` - for enabling AWS S3 API access (for saving dependencies SVG graph)

 Additionally for Azure DWH, it's required to install the [Microsoft ODBC Driver](https://docs.microsoft.com/en-us/sql/connect/odbc/linux-mac/installing-the-microsoft-odbc-driver-for-sql-server?view=sql-server-2017).
 For Ubuntu 18.04 this is sufficient:
 ```sh
 # In case any of these gest stuck, simply run `sudo su` once, to cache the password, then exit using Ctrl+D